 There’s no complicated paperwork and the process is very simple - you won’t even notice the switch has been made until cheaper bills start arriving.

-The dual fuel discounts associated with this type of contract can mean your energy will be cheaper than paying for both fuels separately.
-Paired with the convenience of only having one energy supplier it can be a great advantage.
+The best dual fuel deals will often include a dual fuel discount, which can mean your energy will be cheaper than paying for both fuels separately.
+Paired with the convenience of only having one energy supplier, switching to dual fuel can be a great advantage.

 In some circumstances, taking out separate gas and electricity contracts can be cheaper.
 The best way to find out which option is cheapest for you is to run a dual fuel comparison of energy suppliers in your area.

 As far as your household is concerned, there is very little difference between having a dual fuel tariff and having single fuel tariffs.
 Exactly the same gas and electricity is provided in either case.